 - Untaxed income such as tax-deferred pension payments, child support received, untaxed portions of IRA distributions, etc.

-- Parents' number of family members (dependent students
+- Parents' number of family members (dependent students only)

 - College students in parents' household (dependent students only)

 - Number of family members (independent students only)

-- College students in household (independent students
+- College students in household (independent students only)

 - Dislocated worker status